polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - The top 3 teams on the leaderboard.
 - The leading project within each Quest category.
-- Contributors that propose meaningful use-cases.
+- Contributors that propose meaningful use cases.
 - Participants who stand out for their community contributions.
 - Projects that exhibit the "Most Wow Factor".
-- Participants that discover bugs or code optimisations (rewarded based on its severity).
+- Participants that discover bugs or code optimisations (rewarded based on it's severity).

-In future these incentives will not just reward technical excellence but also our wider community in Phase-2 of the Polyverse.
+In the future, these incentives will not just reward technical excellence but also our wider community in Phase-2 of the Polyverse.
 Projects will be further rewarded for the activity they generate!

 ## Key dates